Palmont CA– November 2017

 “How glorious it was to have my fears relieved!
 When those lights flooded my eyes, I simply put on the goggles and within seconds I was back into the worship just as always.
 In fact, it may have been even darker than ever in the room.
 I liked that!”

 The only other glitch in the morning service was when several of the reclining motors in the seats failed to operate.
 Some of the attendees were forced, not only to sit in the light for a few moments, but also in the discomfort of the upright position.
-The Elders of the church apologized to the customers and, along with the “Executive” Pastor, promised to investigate how this might never happen again.
+The Elders of the church apologized to their customers and, along with the “Executive” Pastor, promised to investigate how this might never happen again.
 They made a statement to the effect,

 “As people of the light, we are committed to worshiping in the dark and with great comfort.
 Please do not interpret this accidental invasion of light as in any way a weakening of our resolve to keep you in the dark.”